Review | Marhaba’s stellar Middle Eastern cooking deserves a permanent spot at Tysons Corner Center

 But you’ll still find a decent whole fried tilapia, its flavors borrowed from Peru, and a housemade chicken shawarma, which you can order as a wrap, the bird’s sweeter clove spice offset with sharp shocks of pickled cucumber.
 You can even opt for crispy orbs of falafel or petite slices of gyro meat, both of which are quality third-party products that Marhaba surrounds with some superb sides.
 Don’t miss the shop’s versions of khoresh bamieh, a Persian okra stew, or Lebanese batata harra, a rough-cut potato dish electrified with garlic and chile flakes.

 Marhaba recently expanded its weekend menu to include koshary, the Egyptian national dish that laughs in the face of the low-carb clique.
-It combines pasta, chickpeas, lentils, rice and fried onions, a mashup tied together with a mild tomato sauce.
+It combines pasta, chickpeas, lentils, rice and fried onions, a mash-up tied together with a mild tomato sauce.
 Make sure to order it with a handful of tiny takeout containers of garlic and hot sauce.
 The condiments add acid, heat and attitude to a plate whose personality depends on it.

 The Arabic word “marhaba” means welcome in English, which I hope is prophetic.
 I’d love to see Tysons Corner Center welcome this newcomer with a long-term lease.